EXP-code/EXP-docs/faq.rst

   ``gdb python3`` and run your script in the debugger.

-* Look for failures such as undefined arrays, vectors, etc.  Even if you only report the approximately location in the source file, you will have saved the developers a lot of time and sped up the time to a fix.
+* Look for failures such as undefined arrays, vectors, etc.  Even if you only report the approximate location in the source file, you will have saved the developers a lot of time and sped up the time to a fix.